iOmega8561/iOmega8561/README.md

 - 🌐 You can check out most of my projects here on GitHub

 ## 📚 My skillset
-I am a versatile developer, but I prefer working on back-end.
+I am a versatile developer; if i really have to express a preference, that would be Swift.
 Learning another language or using a new toolchain is not an issue for me.

 <br>My favourite languages:</br>